 Pods of bottlenose dolphins are found around the Southland coast.
 Some swim up the tidal stretch of the Hollyford River to Lake McKerrow, possibly in pursuit of trout.
 A close-knit group of about 70 bottlenoses live in Doubtful Sound, moving out to sea when the inner fiord is covered in ice.

 A 300- or 400-strong pod of Hector’s dolphins, the world’s rarest and smallest, and the only dolphin endemic to New Zealand, is semi-resident in Te Waewae Bay.

-Southern right, humpback and sperm whales are occasionally seen in Foveaux Strait and off the Fiordland coast, migrating to and from Antarctica.
+Southern right, humpback and sperm whales are occasionally seen in Foveaux Strait and off the Fiordland coast, migrating to or from Antarctica.

-Compared with most other regions of New Zealand, Southland has a severe climate.
+Compared with most other regions of New Zealand, Southland has a harsh climate.